tahonermann/text_view/README.md

 operation will not throw an exception; assuming a non-singular iterator that is not past the end.

+The `look_ahead_range` member function is provided only when the underlying code unit iterator is an input iterator; it provides access to code units that were read from the code unit iterator, but were not (yet) used to decode a character.
+Generally such look ahead only occurs when an invalid code unit sequence is encountered.

 `itext_iterator` is a [proxy iterator][P0022R1] since the value type is computed and a meaningful reference type cannot be provided for the dereference and subscript operators.
 The `reference` member type is an alias of an